MISP/misp-rfc/misp-taxonomy-format/raw.md

 ### description

 description fields **MAY** be used at predicates or values level to add a descriptive and human-readable information about the specific predicate or value.
 The field is represented as a string.
-Implementations **MAY* use the description field to improve more contextual information.
+Implementations **MAY** use the description field to improve more contextual information.
 The description at the namespace level is a **MUST** as described above.

 ### numerical_value

-numerical_value fields **MAY** be used at predicates or values level to add a machine-readable numeric value to a specific predicate or value.
+numerical_value fields **MAY** be used at a predicate or value level to add a machine-readable numeric value to a specific predicate or value.
-The field is represented as JSON number.
+The field is represented as a JSON number.
 Implementations **SHOULD** use the decimal value provided to support scoring or filtering.

 Example use of the numerical_value in the MISP confidence level: